 - (1) Documents and drawings to be submitted for the approval of DF and GF engines.
-The following Table 1 is to be submitted for the approval of DF and GF engines, in addition to those required in Ch 1.
-203. 1 of the Rules. - (2) Where considered necessary, the Society may request further documents to be submitted.
+The following Table 1 is to be submitted for the approval of DF and GF engines, in addition to those required in Ch 1, 203.
+1 of the Rules. - (2) Where considered necessary, the Society may request further documents to be submitted.

-No. A/R (1) DF engine GF engine Documents and drawings 1 А 0 0 Schematic layout or other equivalent documents of gas system on the engine 2 А 0 0 Gas piping system (including double-walled arrangement where applicable) 3 А 0 0 Parts for gas admission system (4) 4 А 0 0 Arrangement of explosion relief valves (crankcase (2) , charge air manifold, exhaust gas manifold) as applicable 5 А 0 0 List of certified safe equipment and evidence of relevant certification 6 R 0 0 Safety concept 7 R 0 0 Report of the risk analysis (3) 8 R 0 0 Gas specification 9 А 0 Schematic layout or other equivalent documents of fuel oil system (main and pilot fuel systems) on the engine 10 А 0 Shielding of high pressure fuel pipes for pilot fuel system, assembly 11 А 0 High pressure parts for pilot fuel oil injection system (4) 12 А 0 Ignition system (1 NOTES: (1) A: for approval, R: for reference (2) If required by Ch 2, 203.
+No. A/R (1) DF engine GF engine Documents and drawings 1 А 0 0 Schematic layout or other equivalent documents of gas system on the engine 2 А 0 0 Gas piping system (including double-walled arrangement where applicable) 3 А 0 0 Parts for gas admission system (4) 4 А 0 0 Arrangement of explosion relief valves (crankcase (2) , charge air manifold, exhaust gas manifold) as applicable 5 А 0 0 List of certified safe equipment and evidence of relevant certification 6 R 0 0 Safety concept 7 R 0 0 Report of the risk analysis (3) 8 R 0 0 Gas specification 9 А 0 Schematic layout or other equivalent documents of fuel oil system (main and pilot fuel systems) on the engine 10 А 0 Shielding of high pressure fuel pipes for pilot fuel system, assembly 11 А 0 High pressure parts for pilot fuel oil injection system (4) 12 А 0 Ignition system (2 (3) A: for a ired by C ch 2, 203 reference .
 4 of the Rules